jonathanelbailey/jonathanelbailey.github.io/_posts/2016-05-16-ovirt-up-and-running.md

 ## Introduction

-This guide explains how to install Ovirt, a virtualization technology from Redhat that's the unstable release of RHEV.
+This guide explains how to install [Ovirt](http://www.ovirt.org/), a virtualization technology from Redhat that's the unstable release of RHEV.

 ### Why Ovirt?

-I aim to use RHEV to replace my Hyper-V environment.
+I aim to use Ovirt to replace my Hyper-V environment.
 It's free, more feature-rich out of the box, and is more pleasant to use than VMWare, in my opinion.
 While Hyper-V is nice, I am jumping to Ovirt mainly because it's what I use at work.

 ### Hardware Requirements